At Logan University, students receive extensive clinical training through the Logan University Chiropractic Health Centers.

 Student interns and residents, under direct supervision of our teaching clinicians, are well-trained in chiropractic techniques.
 Patients receive chiropractic care for conditions that range from back and neck problems to complaints of headache, allergies, injuries and a variety of conditions affecting the quality of life.
 More than 65,000 patient visits are recorded annually at Logan’s health centers.

-In Trimester Seven, students enter into the Student Clinic where they begin their journey to treat patients.
+In Trimester 7, students enter into the Student Clinic where they begin their journey to treat patients.
 Here they treat other students and student family members under the supervision of faculty clinicians who guide students through the process of treating patients.

-Interns will also participate in rotations at a variety of health centers offering chiropractic care to diverse populations including veterans, the physically disabled and the homeless and underinsured populations.
+Interns will also participate in rotations at a variety of Health Centers offering chiropractic care to diverse populations including veterans, the physically disabled and the homeless and underinsured populations.
 Logan continues to build relationships and expand the opportunities for interns.